solflo/lovenote/README.md

 - `!name` prefixes the line with a nametag, and changes its color
 - `!--` comments out the line

+love note sanitizes the script so inline html gets treated as normal text. this is so you don't have any problems when using things like \<lesser and greater than symbols\> (also helps with compatibility!), but if you do wanna use those then ctrl + f `document.getElementById('dialog').innerText = str;` in the engine. you just switch that to `innerHTML` instead.

 ### building